 Domestic violence includes physical, sexual, and psychologic abuse between people who live together including sex partners, parents or guardians and children, children and grandparents, and siblings.
 Domestic violence includes intimate partner violence (IPV), which refers to physical, sexual, or psychologic abuse by a current or former sex partner or spouse.

-In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
-Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia, infertility, dysuria, and pain during defecation.
+In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
+Symptoms depend on location of the implants.
+The classic triad of symptoms is dysmenorrhea, dyspareunia, and infertility, but symptoms may also include dysuria and pain during defecation.
 Severity of symptoms is not related to disease stage.
 Diagnosis is by direct visualization and sometimes biopsy, usually via laparoscopy.
 Treatments include anti-inflammatory drugs, drugs to suppress ovarian function and endometrial tissue growth, surgical ablation and excision of endometriotic implants, and, if disease is severe and no childbearing is planned, hysterectomy alone or hysterectomy plus bilateral salpingo-oophorectomy.

 Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
 Gestational trophoblastic disease is a group of proliferative disorders originating from trophoblastic tissue.